 - Deadline for receipt of applications is 31st March 2020.
 All applications will be reviewed by the International Aspirin Foundation Scientific Advisory Board in reaching their decision.

 - In recognition of the chosen applicant(s)’ achievements, there will be a presentation ceremony to honour their work.

-- Applicants should be available during September/October 2018 to attend an Award Ceremony in Edinburgh and be prepared to participate in media interest in the event.
-In addition the lay summary will be used for publicity purposes
+- Applicants should be available to attend an Award Ceremony in Boston and be prepared to participate in media interest in the event.
+In addition the lay summary will be used for publicity purposes.

 - Award entries are invited from a potential candidate or his/her colleagues by their colleagues in scientific or academic institutions, together with a short (1,000 word) summary in the terms covered in the Award Criteria and a lay summary (200 words).

 - Applications should be sent via email.

 - Applications are to be received by 31st March 2020.
 An email or letter will be sent confirming receipt and validity.

 - The Secretariat will provide the list of candidates for the Scientific Advisory Board at the March Board Meeting.
 The Scientific Advisory Board may nominate additional candidates.

 - All applications will be reviewed and a decision made.
 The Scientific Advisory Board will seek to achieve unanimity in selection.

 In all matters pertaining to the Science Award, the decision of the Chair of the SAB is final.